hopefetrow/ocr-app/README.md

 <h2>What I learned</h2>
 <ul>
 	<li>How to build a basic web app with Django and Python</li>
-	<li>How to apply back check OCR to images using OpenCV, Python, and template matching</li>
+	<li>How to apply bank check OCR to images using OpenCV, Python, and template matching</li>
 </ul>